-- Ascended Extra: In the book, her equivalent was a Sacrificial Lamb for the first scene.
-She has a much more important role in the film.
+- Ascended Extra: In the book, Dizzy was a male and essentially served a Sacrificial Lamb for the first scene.
+In the film Dizzy's gender is changed to female, becomes a love interest for Johnnie, and has a much more important role in the film.

 - Communications Officer: She gets handed the role at Whiskey Outpost, for no obvious reason other than The Main Characters Do Everything.

 - Death by Sex: After spending over half of the movie pining following Rico's breakup with Carmen, the day after Dizzy and Rico have sex, she dies.